Questions about children usually need the most care

 If you share minor children, the interview has to do more than collect names and birthdays.
 Oregon courts want enough information to address custody, parenting time, child support, and decision-making in a way that fits the family’s actual routine.
 Small mistakes in these answers can create confusion later.

 A parenting plan is required in cases involving custody or parenting time.
-ORS 107.102 requires a parenting plan that addresses at least the minimum amount of parent-child contact and can also cover schedules, holidays, transportation, and other parenting arrangements.
+Under ORS 107.102, the plan must at a minimum set out how the parents will share time and responsibilities and how they will resolve future disputes, and it can also cover schedules, holidays, and transportation.
 When people say they agree, the next challenge is often turning that agreement into terms the court can enter as a judgment.

 Interstate issues can also affect what the Oregon court is allowed to decide.
 If a child has recently lived in another state, or there is already a custody order elsewhere, the Uniform Child Custody Jurisdiction and Enforcement Act may control whether Oregon has authority.
 In Oregon, those rules appear at ORS 109.701 and the sections that follow.